-Numerical Modeling has been increasingly used as a tool to understand the physical operation of the solar cells.
+Numerical Modeling has been increasingly used as a tool to understand the physical behavior of the solar cells.
 Various measurements are done to understand the optical and electrical properties of the solar cell.
-However, it is difficult to analyze these measurements without the precise model.
+However, it is difficult to analyze these measurements without a precise model.
 Therefore, numerical modeling is necessary to interpret the advanced measurement on complicated structures, to design and to optimize advanced cell structures.
-Following are the most important things to consider in simulation software: capability of solving the basic equations - Poisson equation and the continuity equation for electron and hole [4].
+Following are the most important things to consider in simulation software: capability of solving the basic equations - Poisson equation and the continuity equation for electron and hole [6].
 We used the SCAPS software to simulate the current-voltage characteristics of an n-Si/p-Si and n-ZnO/p-Si solar cell with the aim of identifying the optimal manufacturing and operating conditions of these cells.

 SCAPS is simulation free software for one-dimensional solar cells developed by the Department of Electronic and Computer Systems of Ghent University, Belgium.
 SCAPS was originally developed for CulnSe2 and CdTe cell structures.
-However, several versions have improved its capabilities to become applicable for crystalline solar cells (Si and GaAs) and amorphous cells (a-Si and micro amorphous Si) [6].
-With SCAPS, it is possible to simulate structures consisting of a defined number of layers (up to 7 interlayers as well as front and back contacts) with different doping profiles, and with given energy distributions of donor or acceptor levels, in the bulk and at the interfaces for an arbitrary light spectrum [7].

-Simulation with SCAPS requires knowledge of the values of a number of physical parameters of the materials used.
+However, several versions have improved its capabilities to become applicable for crystalline solar cells (Si and GaAs) and amorphous cells (a-Si and micro amorphous Si) [10].
+With SCAPS, it is possible to simulate structures consisting of a defined number of layers (up to 7 interlayers as well as front and back contacts) with different doping profiles, and with given energy distributions of donor or acceptor levels, in the bulk and at the interfaces for an arbitrary light spectrum [11].
+Simulation with SCAPS requires knowledge of the values of a number of physical parameters of the used materials.
 These parameters are defined in the SCAPS software interface.
 In the case of the n-Si/p-Si homojunction, the values are presented in Table 1.

-Table 1:: Physical parameters of silicon introduced in SCAPS[4].
+Table 1: Physical parameters of silicon introduced in SCAPS[6].

 Parameters Definition Values

 ε_r Relative Permittivity 11.9

 $E_g(eV)$ Energy gap 1.12

 $\chi(eV)$ Electronic affinity 4.05

-$N_c(cm^{-3})$ Effective density of states 2.8 10 19
+$N_c(cm^{-3})$ Effective density of states in the conduction 2.8 10 19

-in the conduction band
+band

-$N_V(cm^{-3})$ Effective density of states 1.04 10 18
+$N_V (cm^{-3})$ Effective density of states in the valence band 1.04 10 18

-in the valence band

 $\mu_n(cm^2/Vs)$ Electron mobility 1500

 $\mu_p(cm^2/Vs)$ Hole mobility 480

-V {the} (cm/s) Thermal velocity of 10 7
+V {the} (cm/s) Thermal velocity of electrons 10 7

-electrons

 V {thh} (cm/s) Thermal velocity of Hole 10 7

 T(K) Temperature 300

 Unlike Si, ZnO cannot be used alone in a solar cell because its p-type doping is difficult to achieve and only leads to low hole concentrations.
-This is due to the combined effects of two properties of ZnO: it is naturally n-type and a large band gap semiconductor.
-This difficulty in achieving p-type conductivity is general to all large gap semiconductors.
+This is due to the combined effects of two properties of ZnO: its naturally n-type conductivity and its large bandgap.
+This difficulty in achieving p-type conductivity is general to all large bandgap semiconductors.
 As a result, ZnO is often combined with other p-type materials such as silicon to form heterojunction.
 The physical parameters of the heterojunction cell defined in the SCAPS software are presented in Table 2.

-Table 2: n-ZnO/p-Si physical parameters introduced in SCAPS [4].
+Table 2: n-ZnO/p-Si physical parameters introduced in SCAPS [6].